shangwei5/D2Net/README.md

 ```
 bash Inference.sh
 ```
-The results on GOPRO_Random are also available at [BaiduYun].
+The results on GOPRO_Random are also available at [BaiduYun](https://pan.baidu.com/s/1v81oA9Tvq_zwMUMeceLVLQ)[password: d3as]

 *Note:
 The results in our paper is testing on 4X down sampling GOPRO due to the large event data.
-Now we retrain our method on original resolution of GOPRO.*
+Now we have retrained our method on original resolution of GOPRO.*

 ### 2) Training
 ```